cybervisiontech/cdap-packs/etl-pack/README.rst

 The user_name field is set with “<firstName> <lastName>” value.
 Where firstName and lastName are looked up in ‘users’ dictionary using userId field value of the input record.
 The message_length field is set with the length of the value of the message field of the input record.

-Dictionary is available once it is populated with data from the feed.
-Even though usually such feed called “static reference data feed” it can have lots of data as dictionary is a DataSet in Continuuity Reactor which backed up by HBase table.
-At the same time dictionary lookup does not necessarily end up hitting disk as the dictionary is efficiently cached on two levels: HBase Memstore and Continuuity Reactor DataSet.
-The latter one is flexible enough to allow developer implement its own caching logic.
-For more information on populating dictionary refer to the Dictionary Sink section in the document.

 Sink
 ----